PRO-DEATH IDEAS THAT NEVER DIE

 Let me respond: abortion is never “safe.”
 If it’s successful, someone dies: namely, the child in the womb.
 And, it frequently leaves the mother with medical and psychological consequences.
 One study in the British Journal of Obstetrics and Gynecology found that between 40 and 60 percent of women reported having negative reactions to their abortions, including guilt, nervous disorders, sleep disturbances, and regrets.

 And the idea that abortion can be legal and remain rare is also a myth.
 In many parts of the country, the so-called “right to choose” is used like birth control.
 In fact, according to the Centers for Disease Control and Prevention, just in New York City, one in three babies is aborted.
-In total, over half a million babies are aborted annually in the United States alone.
+In total, nearly 900,000 babies are aborted annually in the United States alone.
 If we’re talking about the taking of innocent life, how rare is rare?

 Another zombie abortion argument brought up in the letter we received is that financial hardship or the immaturity of the parents justifies the termination of a pregnancy.
 In other words, a baby born into tough circumstances would be better off dead.